 Whether you are adding a loss function, improving test coverage, or writing an RFC for a major design change, this portion of the contributor guide will help you get started.
-Thank you for work and interest in improving the TensorFlow API.
+Thank you for work and interest in improving TensorFlow.

 Before you get started